 Doctors say that getting enough rest and sleep, and seeking help from your partner and family in taking care of the baby can help.
 Women should also not try and do everything on their own if they can avoid it and exhaust themselves further.
 Making time to do things apart from taking care of the baby is also recommended.
 Spending time with your partner alone and talking to them is considered helpful as well.

-If the feelings of depression and other symptoms don’t go away in two weeks, or emerge anytime within a year of childbirth, you should seek professional help.
+If the feelings of depression and other symptoms don’t go away in two weeks, or emerge anytime within a year to 18 months of childbirth, you should seek professional help.
 Doctors can treat postpartum depression using therapy, medication and electroconvulsive therapy (ECT).

 It can be particularly hard on working women.
 Research says that women who return to work a bit later, in about 13-24 weeks, after giving work have better postpartum mental health.
 Studies also say that women who worked part-time had lesser depressive symptoms compared with unemployed women.
 While, higher workload was reported to be associated with poorer mental health postpartum.